changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## H. Scale and statistical reporting (R4)

-- **Evaluated scale and the abstract (R4).** The abstract phrase about thousands of GPUs describes the target problem scale of production clusters.
-It is not the evaluated configuration.
-The evaluation runs on 256 GPUs, a real allocation on a top-20 system.
-We will reword the abstract to make this clear.
-On MPI scalability, the cost is bounded by design.
-Each update is a 116-byte delta.
-Deltas are batched into one MPI_Allgatherv every 100 ms, off the critical path.
-The replica is about 1.16 GB for 10M blocks.
-The synchronized volume grows with the number of updated blocks per interval.
-The collective is small and off the data path.
-So it is not the bottleneck at this scale.
+- **Evaluated scale and the abstract (R4).** The phrase about thousands of GPUs describes the target problem scale, not the evaluated configuration.
+The evaluation runs on 256 GPUs on a top-20 system, and we will reword the abstract to make this clear.
+The MPI cost is bounded by design.
+Each update is a 116-byte delta, batched into one MPI_Allgatherv every 100 ms off the critical path, with a replica of about 1.16 GB for 10M blocks.
+The synchronized volume grows with the number of updated blocks per interval, not the node count, so the collective is not the bottleneck at this scale.
 - **Statistical reporting and Fig. 7 (R4).** The 128-request workload is specific to the strong-scaling experiment in Sec.
-IV-B. It is not the basis for the tail-latency figure.
-The Fig. 7 runs issue 300 to 500 read operations per rank.
-The reported percentile aggregates the per-rank latencies across all ranks.
-That is up to roughly 19,000 samples at 64 nodes, not 128.
-We agree that the submission did not report variance, confidence intervals, or per-experiment sample sizes.
-We will add these, along with repeated trials and the exact sample count behind each figure.
+IV-B, not the tail-latency figure.
+The Fig. 7 runs issue 300 to 500 reads per rank, and the reported percentile aggregates these across all ranks, up to roughly 19,000 samples at 64 nodes, not 128.
+We agree that the submission did not report variance or per-experiment sample sizes, and we will add them.
 The conclusions do not depend on percentile precision.
-The reported gaps are one to two orders of magnitude.
-For example, retrieval latency is 16.9 times lower, and P99.9 is 469 times lower than HDF5 at 64 nodes.
-This is far beyond any plausible run-to-run variance.
+The gaps are one to two orders of magnitude, for example 16.9 times lower retrieval latency and a 469 times lower P99.9 than HDF5 at 64 nodes, far beyond any run-to-run variance.
 So the qualitative result holds.
 CASCADE removes the metadata and serialization bottlenecks.